 Accounts receivable represent the amount of credit that the customers who have brought your products and services owe you.
-It results in the cash coming in your business for the goods and services provided in the future date and therefore this makes it an asset for your business.
+It results in the cash coming into your business for the goods and services provided in the future date, and therefore this makes it an asset for your business.

-Let’s consider a newspaper agency for an example.
-The newspapers and magazines are provided to its customers on a daily basis and the bill is due at month end.
-This is Accounts receivable for the newspaper agency and is considered an asset.
+Let’s consider a newspaper agency as an example.
+The newspapers and magazines are provided to its customers daily, and the bill is due at the month-end.
+It is Accounts receivable for the newspaper agency and is considered an asset.

 Why are Accounts Receivable Considered as an Asset?

 Assets for business means anything that adds value.
 The more receivables the business receives, the more assets the company gains; this will lead to the growth of your business over time.

 The question is, how will this growth occur.
 There are two reasons for this –

 - Value of Assets: These assets can be transferred; they can also be sold and can also be used as a tax advantage.
 All these factors make the business strong and help in improving the operations.